Harsan-V/React_sample_project/README.md

 # React_sample_project
-React practice projects are here
+React practice projects that i have practiced using react with java script are here